Parabolic theory as a high-dimensional limit of elliptic theory: Minimal Surfaces and Mean Curvature Flow

 Since ${\bf H} = - H {\bf \nu}$ and $z^\perp = \pr{z \cdot {\bf \nu}} \nu$, then

 where we have used \eqref{MCFEq} and \eqref{norVec}.
 Since $\bf \nu$ has unit length, then

 In combination with \eqref{ThetaLim}, the conclusion of the theorem follows. \end{proof}

-\nid \textbf{Acknowledgement} This project was started at the University of Minnesota where the author worked as a postdoc.
+{ {\bf Acknowledgements} This project was started at the University of Minnesota where the author worked as a postdoc.
 The author is extremely grateful to her postdoctoral mentor, Vladimir Sverak, for suggesting this project and for his support and guidance.
 The author would also like to express her gratitude to Luis Escauriaza for his helpful comments and for suggesting a section devoted to the two-phase monotonicity formulas.
+This project was supported in part by PSC-CUNY Award \#69078-00 47.}